Panch Kedar

 Panch Kedar (पञ्चकेदार), rendered Pancha Kedara in Sanskrit, refers to five Hindu temples or holy places of the Shaivite sect dedicated to god Shiva.
 They are located in the Garhwal Himalayan region in Uttarakhand, India.
-They are the subject of many legends that directly link their creation to Pandavas, the heroes of the Indian epic Mahabharata.
+They are the subject of many legends that directly link their creation to Pandavas, the heroes of the Indianepic Mahabharata.

 The five temples designated in the strict pecking order to be followed for pilgrimage worship are the Kedarnath Temple (केदारनाथ) at an altitude of 3583 m, the Tungnath Temple (तुङ्गनाथ) (3680 m), the Rudranath Temple (रुद्रनाथ) (3559 m), the Madhyamaheshwar Temple (मध्यमहेश्वर) or Madmaheshwar (3490 m) and the Kalpeshwar Temple (कल्पेश्वर) (2200 m).
 The Kedarnath is the main temple and is a part of Chota Char Dham (literally 'the small four abodes/seats') pilgrimage centers of the Garhwal Himalayas.
 The other three dham are the Badrinath, Yamunotri and Gangotri.
 Kedarnath is also one of the twelve Jyotirlingas.

 The Garhwal region is also called the Kedar-Khanda after Kedar—the local name for Shiva.
 The region abounds in emblems and aniconic forms of the Shaiva sect of Shiva, much more than those of the Vaishnava sect.
 The western part of this region in particular, which constitutes half of Chamoli district and is known as Kedar-Kshetra or Kedar Mandala, encompasses all five temples comprising the Panch Kedar.

 The number of visitors to the Kedarnath shrine, the first of the Panch Kedar temples for which records are available, was an impressive 1,652,000 in 2024 compared to 87,629 in 1987, a significant increase in 37 years.